th2-net/th2-docs/src/plugins/gridsome/plugin/th2-check-content/README.md

 # Check content plugin

-Plugin checks content for forbidden words or collocations and drop build process if some exists.
+Plugin checks content for forbidden words or collocations and drops build process if some exists.

 ## Requirements

-Environment variables with words or collocations listed through ",".
+Environment variables with words or collocations should be listed through ",".

 ```
 FORBIDDEN=badword1, badword2